GENI-NSF/geni-tools/README-omni.txt

  - `--devmode`: Continue on error if possible

 ==== performoperationalaction ====
-Alias of "poa" which is an implementation of v3 PerformOperationalAction.
+Alias of "poa" which is an implementation of v3 `PerformOperationalAction`.

 ==== poa ====
-GENI AM API PerformOperationalAction <slice name> <action name>.
+GENI AM API `PerformOperationalAction` <slice name> <action name>.
 For use with AM API v3+ only.
 For AM API v1 or v2 use `createsliver`.

 Perform the named operational action on the named slivers or slice, possibly changing